shreverr/AsciiRizz/README.md

 Generate ASCII art from a picture.

 Just upload or paste the link of the image to generate.

 ## Technologies

 - HTML
 - CSS
 - JavaScript
-- Web Assembly (Go Lang)

 ## Run Locally